 - Tenderness in the gums surrounding a tooth

-- Severe pain when pressure is placed on a tooth, such as while eating
+- Severe pain when pressure is placed on a tooth, such as eating and brushing

 Most root canals can be performed by your normal dentist, but certain cases are handed over to endodontists.